uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ## Previewing UCCL-EP

 UCCL-EP directly tackles these tight-coupling issues and proposes a flexible yet efficient EP solution for the public cloud and heterogeneous device vendors, including GPU and NICs.
-UCCL-EP preserves the same APIs as DeepEP, supporting both the low latency and normal mode.
+UCCL-EP preserves the same APIs as DeepEP, supporting both the low latency (for inference) and normal mode (for training).

 The core insight of UCCL-EP is that efficient expert-parallel communication, while benefiting from GPU **initiation**, does not require GPUs to **directly** control the NIC.
 Instead, UCCL-EP restores a clean separation of concerns between compute and control:

 - GPUs retain their massive parallelism for data-intensive tasks — such as token packing, expert combination, NVL forwarding, and local RDMA buffering, and efficient overlap with the background RDMA communication.
+GPU still initiates communication.
 - CPUs handle the control-intensive aspects of networking — including queue management, flow control, completion handling, and load balancing — through a lightweight, multi-threaded CPU proxy.

 Essentially, **UCCL-EP decouples GPU computation from direct NIC control**.
-Instead of having GPUs post RDMA operations directly to the NIC (as in NVIDIA’s IBGDA model), each GPU forwards **lightweight control commands**—such as “write this tensor to peer X”—to the CPU through a high-speed shared memory channel.
+Instead of having GPUs post RDMA operations directly to the NIC (as in NVIDIA’s IBGDA model), each GPU forwards **lightweight control commands**—such as “write this token to peer X”—to the CPU through a high-speed shared memory channel.
 A pool of **multi-threaded CPU proxies** then interprets these commands and issues the actual RDMA verbs to the NIC on the GPU’s behalf.

 We note that UCCL-EP’s approach shares similarity with NVSHMEM’s IBRC solution that uses CPU proxies as well, but differs from them by leveraging multiple CPU proxy threads for performance, and supporting a wide range of vendors for portability.